 Table 3.
-Reported catch and catch limits for by-catch species (Macrourus spp., skates and rays, and others) in this fishery (SSRUs 882C to 882I). see Conservation Measure 33-03 for details.
+Reported catch and catch limits for by-catch species (Macrourus spp., skates and rays, and others) in this fishery (SSRUs 882C to 882I). see Conservation Measure 33-03 for details. q: by-catch data currently quarantined.
 Source: fine-scale data.